 She continues to take risks with her own career in the support of young artists.
 Giving them the possibility to experiment within her own practice.

 Katie tours internationally with her workshops through the year (agenda 2008 to 2017 / agenda 18).
-In her Amsterdam base, she offers the Thursday sessions (OT301 movement academy), the Xmas workshop, Improvisation summer course Amsterdam, Oregelpark performance project and is a contracted teacher for the choreography department (SNDO) and Modern dance department (MTD) at the Theater School University of Amsterdam.
+In her Amsterdam base, she offers the Sunday sessions, the Xmas workshop, Improvisation summer course Amsterdam.